macarthur-lab/matchbox/deploy/maven/README.md

 ## Build directly via Maven:

-<i>matchbox</i> relies on a modified version of Exomiser (https://github.com/exomiser/Exomiser), its reference data and libraries for the phenotype matching algorithm.
+To build directly via Maven, the following steps are needed. <i>matchbox</i> relies on a modified version of Exomiser (https://github.com/exomiser/Exomiser), its reference data and libraries for the phenotype matching algorithm.
 Given that these libraries are currently not in a maven repository, we obtain this dependency via first building Exomiser and then followed by <i>matchbox</i>.
 By building Exomiser first, we put its jars in the local maven repository, where the <i>matchbox</i> build is able to see and use them.

 * Clone the Exomiser package
 	- Make sure you have a settings.xml file in your ~/.m2/ directory with the following entry (to activate a local repsitory for Maven to use)